 I’m available to give talks, keynotes and workshops worldwide.
-The sort of topics I cover include Information Literacy, game based learning (particularly with adults, including in library and educational settings), play / playfulness and adult learning, gamification, active learning, and innovation in libraries.
+The sort of topics I cover include Information Literacy, game based learning (particularly with adults, including in library and other educational settings), play / playfulness and adult learning, gamification, active learning, and innovation in libraries.
+I can also use playful techniques to enable reflection and problem solving in teams.

-I’m currently working on how we enable play to happen for adults (give people “permission to play”), especially, but not exclusively, in educational settings and I’m particularly interested in giving talks around the idea of giving “permission to play” for adults in any setting.
+I’m currently working on how we enable play to happen for adults (give people “permission to play“), especially, but not exclusively, in educational settings and I’m particularly interested in giving talks and running workshops around the idea of giving “permission to play” for adults in any setting.

 You can get a flavour of some of this by looking at my publications repository page which includes talks I’ve given in the UK, Republic of Ireland, USA, Australia, Norway, Spain, and Turkey.
 I’ve been elsewhere, including delivering workshops in Finland and Denmark, but don’t include everything on the repository page …